 The next session begins February 10, 2020 - see Course Schedule information below for details!

 Limited seats are available.

-The PMP Certification Prep Course totals 36 contact hours over a three week period.
-Instruction will take place in the Professional Education Center (PEC) at the University of Michigan Dearborn campus on Thursday evenings and all day Friday.
+The PMP Certification Prep Course totals 36 contact hours over a 2-3 week period, depending on instructor schedule.
+The course will be held in the Professional Education Center (PEC) at the University of Michigan Dearborn campus.
 More information on the course schedule is provided below.